Foundations of regular variation on topological spaces: Random closed sets

-\paragraph{Set-valued maps} Let $\YY$ be a topological space with scaling and ideal $\sY$.
-If $\Phi:\YY\mapsto\sF(\XX)$ is a (set-valued) morphism, which is continuous and bornologically consistent, then the map of any regularly varying random element in $\YY$ is a regularly varying random closed set in $\XX$, given that the pushforward of the tail measure is nontrivial on the ideal imposed on $\sF$.
-In this way it is possible to obtain numerous random closed sets.
+\paragraph{Set-valued maps} Let $\YY$ be a topological space with scaling and with a topologically and scaling consistent ideal $\sY$.
+If $\varphi:\YY\mapsto\sF(\XX)$ is a set-valued morphism, which is continuous and bornologically consistent, then the image of any regularly varying random element in $\YY$ is a regularly varying random closed set in $\XX$, provided that the pushforward of the tail measure is non-trivial on the ideal imposed on $\sF$.
+In this way, it is possible to obtain numerous random closed sets.
+Below we consider only the case $\XX=\R^d$ with linear scaling.
+It can easily be generalised for point processes on star-shaped metric spaces.